l-maia/uniffi-rs/docs/manual/src/udl/delegates.md

 The more methods that want to do similar things, the more repetitive this gets.

-We could isolate the repeated code into a delegate class with `onBackgroundThread` and `withErrorReporter` methods.
+We could isolate the repeated code into a delegate class with `onBackgroundThread`, `withErrorReporter` and `thenNotifyListeners` methods.

 We'll handwrite a little delegate interface, then write an implementation that we pass the thread pool/coroutine context/whatever, and the error reporter.